-Two new, completely different high efficiency cars entered the American car market earlier this year – the Nissan Leaf and Chevrolet Volt – and AutoPacific set out to find out how different the owners of those cars were from owners of hybrid cars like the Toyota Prius and Honda Insight.
-We also are looking at how satisfied buyers are with the cars and what they would like changed.
+Two new, completely different high efficiency cars entered the American car market earlier this year, and AutoPacific set out to find out how different the owners of those cars were from owners of hybrids.

-There are no bad cars.
-It’s been years since I’ve seen a really bad car to be sold as new in the USA.
-Maybe the not lamented Chrysler Sebring came close before it evolved into the Chrysler 200 for 2011.
-So, as the new V-Platform Nissan Versa is poised to be launched for the 2012 model year as the lowest price new car available in the USA you wonder if a new car priced so low is a bad car?
-The answer is a resounding no. But with the Versa and new Hyundai Accent arriving almost concurrently on the market it begs brief comparison.
+The new V-Platform Nissan Versa is poised to be launched for the 2012 model year as the lowest price new car available in the USA.
+You wonder if a new car priced so low is a bad car?
+The answer is a resounding no.

 The fourth generation Nissan Quest launched for the 2011 model year, marking a dramatic departure from the prior model.
 The last Quest was developed and conceived specifically for North America (and built here too), riding on a version of the Altima sedan’s platform.
 While a very able minivan, it never truly caught on.
 Perhaps its was styling, both inside and out, that was too aggressive or avant garde for traditional minivan customers.